 He would become a respected professor of English and poetry, teaching at not only Columbia University, but also at the University of California - Berkeley and the State University of New York at Stony Brook.

 Simpson's first poetry collection, The Arrivistes, was published in 1949.
-In the beginning, he was strongly devoted to formal verse and was acclaimed for this work.
-However, as the years passed, he moved away from this style and embraced free verse.
+In the beginning, he was strongly devoted to traditional verse and was acclaimed for this work.
+However, as the years passed, he moved away from traditional styles and embraced free verse.

 Whether he worked in formal or free verse, as a poet, Simpson was always known for both his strong sense of narrative and for his lyricism, which was never compromised by his narrative voice.